BZENDSKY/endless-sky-help-scripts/README.md

 Some scripts to help with ES content creating.
 I didn't make any of these myself, but I thought they should be on GitHub, so here they are.

+## Other links

-Also see https://github.com/pilover100/ES-developer-tool for other scripts, which are written by pilover100.
+https://github.com/pilover100/ES-developer-tool for other developer tools written by pilover100.

+One thing that is easy to miss on the [ES GitHub wiki](https://github.com/endless-sky/endless-sky/wiki/) is [the planet sprites page](https://github.com/endless-sky/endless-sky/wiki/PlanetSprites).